mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 fighting forces of individual worlds and subsectors within the Consulate, dealing with planetary surface actions, battles and campaigns.
-Where necessary, they may serve as ship’s troops aboard naval vessels.
+Where necessary, they may serve as ship's troops aboard naval vessels.
 The army, like the navy, has its own command structure, which parallels governmental council structure.
 Consular Guard units, however, are under direct authority of the Qlomdlabr, the